Jed Graef: Working for Zen Centers and programming

 Leaving the University due to a lack of publications, in a career change he moved to Rochester, New York, and spent six years working at the Rochester Zen Center primarily as a treasurer, where he met his wife, who had been ordained as a Buddhist priest during her time at the Center.
 During his time in Rochester, both he and his wife Sunyana studied computer programming, while attending the Rochester Institute of Technology.
 While in Rochester, he also worked as a computer programmer.

-After the couple relocated to Vermont around 1988, Jed's wife, Sunyana Graef, formerly known as Gail Silverman, started the Vermont Zen Center in Shelbourne, Vermont, initially meeting in their home.
+After the couple relocated to Vermont around 1988, Jed's wife, Sunyana Graef, formerly known as Gail Silverman, started the Vermont Zen Center in Shelburne, Vermont, initially meeting in their home.
 By 1990, he and his wife were observing a vegetarian diet with Graef often doing the cooking.
 Graef worked as a programmer for the government specializing in Housing and Urban Development, and housing for Section 8.
 By 2012, Graef worked at home in a more managerial position.
 The couple raised two daughters.
-In the 2000's Jed worked with the Shelbourne Town School District board, and by 2004 or earlier, as treasurer for the Vermont Zen Center.
+In the 2000s Jed worked with the Shelburne Town School District board, and by 2004 or earlier, as treasurer for the Vermont Zen Center.
 The Center had 200 members in 2003, and was planning to expand into a new 3000 sqft building.